Curious about tesamorelin vs. ipamorelin — and how these two research peptides compare?

 There is strong research interest in the application of both tesamorelin and ipamorelin to improve both body composition and physical performance.
 However, there are no official or published figures to indicate the dosage at which either peptide should be administered to these ends .

-Researchers interested in identifying trustworthy tesamorelin and ipamorelin vendors may consider the following criteria:
+Researchers interested in identifying a trustworthy tesamorelin and ipamorelin vendor are well-advised to consider questions like:

-- Does the site publish certificates of analysis that show the purity of the peptides?
+- Does the vendor publish certificates of analysis that back their products’ quality and purity?

-- Are there independent reviews of the vendor on third-party websites?
+- Are there independent reviews of the vendor on trusted third-party websites?

 - Can researchers use secure payment methods?